SDK API Definition — Media Communications Mesh#

 The buffer must be returned back to the Mesh connection by calling mesh_put_buffer()

-or mesh_put_buffer_timeout()
+or mesh_put_buffer_timeout().

 Parameters#

-– Address of a pointer to a mesh buffer structure.
+[IN]conn– Pointer to a connection structure.[OUT]buf– Address of a pointer to a mesh buffer structure.

 Returns#